dalecoin/dalecoincore/README.md

 DaleCoin development tree

-DaleCoin is a PoS-based cryptocurrency forked from bitbay.
+DaleCoin is a PoW/PoS-based cryptocurrency forked from bitbay.

 DaleCoin
 ===========================